gzoller/scala-reflection/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=86400)](https://opensource.org/licenses/MIT)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/co.blocke/scala-reflection_3/badge.svg)](https://search.maven.org/artifact/co.blocke/scala-reflection_3/1.1.4/jar)

 Scala 2 provided a robust runtime reflection capability that was removed for Scala 3.
-Runtime reflection is pretty useful, and Scala 3's macro-based compile-time reflection is, in our opinion, harder to use than the old reflection facility, so this library seeks to bring back easy-to-use runtime reflection.
+Runtime reflection turns out to be quite useful, and is sorely missed.
+Scala 3's macro-based compile-time reflection is also more complex to use than the old reflection facility.
 The scala-reflection library does the hard work of navigating Scala 3 macro reflection and provides simple RType abstractions you can navigate at runtime to see what's inside your classes.

 ## Configuration
-In your build.sbt file be sure you've set co.blocke's releases repo in bintray as a resolver and add the current version of the library to libraryDependences:
+In your build.sbt file add the current version of the library to libraryDependences:

 ```scala
 libraryDependencies += "co.blocke" %% "scala-reflection" % CURRENT_VERSION